theodorsm/covert-dtls/README.md

 ## Fingerprint generation

-This repo contains a workflow ([.github/workflows/fingerprint.yaml](.github/workflows/fingerprint.yaml)) for automatically generating fresh DTLS handshakes (fingerprints) of new browser versions (Firefox and Chrome) by using a minimal WebRTC example application and Selenium.
+This repo contains a workflow ([.github/workflows/fingerprint.yaml](.github/workflows/fingerprint.yaml)) for automatically generating fresh DTLS 1.2 handshakes (fingerprints) of new browser versions (Firefox and Chrome) by using a minimal WebRTC example application and Selenium.
 Fresh handshakes are captured each day and stored as pcap artifacts and the [fingerprints-captures](fingerprints-captures) directory.
-The pcaps are further parsed and a fingerprint is added to [pkg/mimicry/fingerprints.go](pkg/mimicry/fingerprints.go)
+The pcaps are further parsed and a fingerprint is added to [pkg/mimicry/fingerprints.go](pkg/mimicry/fingerprints.go).
+Some DTLS 1.3 fingerprints are found in [pkg/mimicry/fingerprints_13.go](pkg/mimicry/fingerprints_13.go)

 [main.go](main.go) contains a script for parsing pcaps, extracting the fingerprints and adding them to [pkg/mimicry/fingerprints.go](pkg/mimicry/fingerprints.go)